Automated Testing of Spatially-Dependent Environmental Hypotheses through Active Transfer Learning: Results and Discussion

 \subsection{Accuracy to ground truth}

 Fig. \ref{fig:errors} shows average prediction errors for all \(8\) prior data combinations.
-The algorithm adapted its use of the prior data, and by the second or third sample the errors settled into three distinct groups.
+The algorithm adapted its use of the prior data, and by \(7\) samples the errors settled into three major groups.
 These groups are defined by the highest-dependence prior that they include.

-All the runs with a H-prior had the lowest errors and maintained that gap for the rest of the \(30\) samples.
-Inclusion of lower-dependence priors slightly degraded performance at the start, but by sample \(10\) they were all effectively equal.
+Runs with a H-prior had the lowest errors and maintained that gap for the rest of the \(30\) samples.
+Inclusion of lower-dependence priors slightly degraded performance at the start, but by sample \(15\) they were all effectively equal.

-The ML-priors run performed just as well as the M-prior run, and the L-prior run performed as well as when including no priors.
-Low-dependence priors had the greatest effect during the first couple samples --- before enough data was collected to discount them.
+The ML-priors run performed similarly to the M-prior run, and the L-prior run performed at least as well as when including no priors.
 Overall, each run performed no worse than its best hypothesis and incorrect hypotheses were quickly disregarded.
 Adding moderate to good hypotheses reduced prediction error and thus the number of samples needed to characterize the \ac{QOI}.

 The principal benefits occur in the short to mid-term.
 Eventually, enough data of the \ac{QOI} will be gathered so that prior hypotheses no longer make a difference.
-This can be seen for runs with only a M-prior or worse: after around \(16\) samples, they all converged.
+This can be seen for runs with only a M-prior or worse: after around \(17\) samples, they all converged.
 It is expected that the same thing will occur for all the runs after many more samples.
 In other words, the \ac{QOI} will eventually be completely known, whether or not a high-quality hypothesis was used to start.